-Satellite Dish and Cable TV Connections (Located in utility compartment, shoreline compartment, or water service center, depending on model) -Typical View
+Satellite Dish and Cable TV Connections (Located on the Water Center Panel) -Typical View

 TV DIGITAL SATELLITE SYSTEM WIRING

 Your motorhome is pre-wired for installation of a digital satellite TV system.
 Coaxial cable and high definition component cable connections are available to hook up your satellite receiver and are located near the entertainment center cabinet.